 The central insight of the political model the Quiz promotes is that the major difference between the various political philosophies, the real defining element in what a person believes, is the amount of government control over human action in both the personal and economic spheres.

 In other words, there’s not just a left-right axis, but an up-down one — down toward authoritarianism and up toward human freedom.
 The up-down axis can be thought of as voluntarism (voluntary persuasion) vs. coercion (political enforcement).

 A Breakthrough Concept

 The World’s Smallest Political Quiz model is a breakthrough concept that instantly gives far more insight into politics.
-The Quiz chart more accurately places totalitarian or interventionist philosophies — fascism, communism, and so on — next to each other, instead of at opposite ends of a single line, as the inaccurate Left versus Right model does.
+The Quiz chart more accurately places totalitarian or interventionist philosophies — fascism, communism, and so on — close to each other, instead of at opposite ends of a single line, as the outdated and inaccurate Left vs. Right model does.

-The Quiz map is far more inclusive, with room for libertarians and others; indeed, virtually every political philosophy can be put onto that chart, unlike the one-dimensional Left versus Right line.
+The Quiz map is far more inclusive, with room for libertarians and others; indeed, virtually every political philosophy can be put onto that chart.